Newton, Chambers & Co.: Post-war

-The nationalisation of the coalmining and steel industries in 1948 saw the group forced to sell off its interests in these fields.
+The nationalisation of the coal mining and steel industries in 1948 saw the group forced to sell off its interests in these fields.
 However the company remained heavily involved in iron and steel founding and the production of chemicals from tar distillates, the basis of many products manufactured by its Izal subsidiary.
 The engineering part of the group designed and supplied all manner of process plant and equipment for the coal-gas, chemical and steel industries.

 Diversification

 Before the Second World War they had started building excavators under licence from the American manufacturer Pawling and Harnischfeger (P&H) and sold them under the NCH brand name.
 About 1940/41 the connection with P&H was terminated and a licence was taken out with Koehring Co of Milwaukee selling the excavators under the name NCK.
 In 1958, the company acquired Ransomes & Rapier to become a major producer of excavators, draglines and other construction equipment.
 A new subsidiary company NCK-Rapier was formed, with production moving to Ipswich.

 In 1960, the company acquired Ronuk Ltd, a manufacturer of wax polishes and wood stains based in Portslade, Brighton and with it the Ronseal brand name.

+In 1961 the first of an order for 14 Newton Chambers double-deck car carriers was delivered to British Railways (Eastern Region).
+These featured a novel hydraulically operated central well capable of storing two cars below the four cars on the upper deck.

 The group also set up Redfyre as a marketing company for coal-burning grates which were made in its foundry.
 Changes, in particular the Clean Air Act saw the company move into light fabrications and oil-fired central heating equipment, however, the oil-fired boiler market collapsed in autumn 1973 with the increase in prices.

 In 1972 the group was taken over by industrial holding company Central & Sheerwood.
 Central & Sheerwood was acquired by Robert Maxwell in the 1980s and became TransTec plc in 1991 after merging with Geoffrey Robinson's company Transfer Technology.
 TransTec went into receivership at the end of 1999.
 In 2001 Newton, Chambers & Co. had ceased trading and was dissolved; TransTec was dissolved the following year.